Armstrong Trails Mission

 Respect Private Property

-Armstrong’s Trail is generally about eight feet wide along a clearly visible limestone chip or paved surface.
+Armstrong Trails is generally about eight to ten feet wide along a clearly visible crushed limestone or paved surface.

-Please DO NOT stray from the trail into the private property of adjacent landowners.
+Please DO NOT stray from the trail onto the private property of adjacent landowners.
+This includes crossing live railroad tracks at the southern end of the trail.

 Healthy and helpful relationships with these landowners are vital to our ability to maintain the trail.
 Trail users who trespass, or who do not observe common sense in areas where car traffic crosses the trail, jeopardize the ability of the rest of us to enjoy our community resource.
 If we want to have good neighbors along the trail, we need to be good neighbors when we are using the trail!